ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In addition to this interview formula, topgrading suggests a two-interviewer approach: the lead, who is actively engaging in conversation and getting curious with the candidate; and a dedicated notetaker.

 Whether you're using one or two interviewers, taking notes is critically important.
-To review candidates fairly, you will want to create a scorecard in advance of interviewing your first candidate which evaluates a candidate's answers, looking for alignment to your company culture.
+To review candidates fairly, you will want to create a scorecard which evaluates a candidate's answers, looking for alignment to your company culture.
 For example, if respectful challenge is a company core value, ask the candidate if they could identify any instances of challenging respectfully.
 Or did they speak disrespectfully about any past coworkers?
 Using notes after the interview to complete and justify scores on a scorecard is essential.

 ### Coding Challenge